zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

 For the Google Cloud secrets manager:

 - the Google Cloud project ID that you want to use to store your secrets
-- a Google Cloud service account key that has access to the secrets manager service.
+- a Google Cloud service account that has access to the secrets manager service.
 You can create a dedicated service account for this purpose, or use an existing service account with the necessary permissions.